memoz/batch-retime-hkx/README.md

 2. Put `hkxpack-cli.jar` together with `retime_hkx.bat` and `retime_hkx.ps1` from this repository in the same folder;
 3. Drag hkx files onto `retime_hkx.bat` or run `retime_hkx.ps1` from PowerShell with hkx files as arguments.

 The scale factor is hardcoded to 1.5 by default.
-Change `$factor = 1.5` if you want.
+Change `$scale_factor = 1.5` if you want.
 # Background
 Some Fallout 4 weapon mods on nexusmods.com don't come with proper first person power armor animations.
 They are either too fast or too slow.
 There are 2 ways to fix them:
 1. Redo those animations in your preferred 3D software;